Application for trail-o punching and timed control operation

 • Timed control answer selection and time keeping by a competitor.

-• Punching classic course (PreO) answers by a competitor on a device carried by him/her (mobile e-card mode).
+• Punching classic course (PreO) answers by a competitor on a device carried by them (mobile e-card mode).

-• The application must be configured for an event.
+• The application must be configured for a race.

 • If you just want to test the application, press the Sample button on the initial screen and select an appropriate sample.
-ANT will configure himself, a basic screen according to the selected sample will appear and the application will be prepared for testing.
+ANT will configure himself, a basic screen will appear based on the selected sample, and the application will be ready for testing.

-• If you have a configuration from the organizer, press the Event button on the initial screen, select the resource where the configuration is stored (typically one of web servers ant.yq.cz, top.yq.cz or preoresultat.se), choose the right event and ANT will download the configuration.
-If you are a timed control marshal, you will then see the Stations button on your main screen because you should activate station(s) which you will work at (see Stations and Courses Configuration chapter).
+• If you have a configuration from the organizer, press the Race button on the initial screen, select the resource where the configuration is stored (typically one of web servers ant.yq.cz, top.yq.cz, or preoresultat.se), choose the right race, and ANT will download the configuration.
+If you are a timed control marshal, you will then see the Stations button on your main screen, which you should use to activate the station(s) you will be working at (see Stations and Courses Configuration chapter).

-• If you want to use a previously downloaded configuration, you can choose Saved configuration source and find the configuration by event name.
+• If you want to use a previously downloaded configuration, choose Saved configuration source, then find the configuration by race name.

 • If you want to use a configuration transferred to the smartphone/tablet as a file, you can find it on the local filesystem.

-• If you want to test your own configuration, you will have to visit more menu items including Preferences, Event, Stations, Courses and maybe Startlist and Maps (see the corresponding help topics).
+• If you want to test your own configuration, you will have to visit more menu items, including Preferences, Race, Stations, Courses, and maybe Startlist and Maps (see the corresponding help topics).

 • When your configuration is complete, an initial page appears.